kebaldwi/DNAC-TEMPLATES/Onboarding.md

    1. Put a checkmark next to the device to be claimed
    2. Click the Claim link and walk through the workflow
-   3. Section 1 select the part of the hierarchy to which the device will be deployed
+   3. Section 1 select the part of the hierarchy to which the device will be deployed then click next
-   4. Section 2 you can click the device hyperlink and view or amend the template and image utilized
+   4. Section 2 you can click the device hyperlink and view or amend the template and image utilized then click next
-   5. Section 3 you can manipulate any of the variables within the template if used
+   5. Section 3 you can manipulate any of the variables within the template if used then click next
    6. Section 4 review the elements including configuration to be deployed
    7. Click claim to initiate